 Chances are you’ve seen one of the many epic photos of Dream Lake on social media, and you’re here to see if you could elope at Dream Lake or do your engagement photos here.

-I’ve hiked to Dream Lake more times than I can count over the past thirteen years, and love how this hike can look so completely different at different times of the year.
+I’ve hiked to Dream Lake more times than I can count over the past sixteen years that I’ve lived in Colorado, and I love how this hike can look so completely different at different times of the year.
 I love bringing couples here for photos, because the views really are some of the best around—especially for how short and accessible the hike is.

 Quick Facts about Dream Lake